tonywu6/mdbookkit/docs/src/permalinks/more-ways-to-link.md

 - Furthermore, the included document may also be intended for additional platforms, where path-based links are not supported.

-The preprocessor supports some alternative link formats for such scenarios.
+For such cases, the preprocessor supports some alternative link formats.

 ```mermaid
 stateDiagram-v2